-Third, and relatedly, even if "anti-death-penalty advocates' shut down avenues for obtaining barbiturates," the unavailability of barbiturates would not require Ohio to revert to pancuronium bromide and potassium chloride, as opposed to using a different drug or combination of drugs.
-Reply Br. at 9 (quoting Glossip, 135 S. Ct. at 2733).
-Ohio's previous representations-including representations made under oath, see R. 966-3 (Collins Aff. at \P 6) (Page ID #34335)-prevent it from reverting to pancuronium bromide and potassium chloride.
-Given these representations, if barbiturates are not available to Ohio, Ohio still must rely on an execution protocol not involving pancuronium bromide or potassium chloride.
+Additionally, even if changed circumstances mean that Ohio can no longer obtain barbiturates, the unavailability of barbiturates does not require Ohio to revert to pancuronium bromide and potassium chloride, as opposed to using a different drug or combination of drugs.
+Ohio's previous representations-including representations made under oath, see R. 966-3 (Collins Aff. at ¶ 6) (Page ID #34335)-prevent it from reverting to pancuronium bromide and potassium chloride.
+Given these representations, if barbiturates are not available to Ohio, Ohio should rely on an execution protocol not involving pancuronium bromide or potassium chloride.